 The proposed development site is located in close proximity to the Scheduled Ancient Monument of Binhamy Moated Site.
 This moated site is one of only a handful of similar sites in Cornwall, and appears to be the best preserved surviving example in the county.
 However, there are clear issues relating to the modern housing developments that encroach on all sides, and the fact that there is no active management of the site.
-Any proposed development provides an opportunity to enable greater public access and awareness of the monument, its function and history.
+Any proposed development must provide an opportunity to enable greater public access and awareness of the monument, its function and history.

 With this in mind, the overall impact of the proposed development can be assessed as negative/moderate.
-This level of harm has to be weighed against the possible public benefit of improving management and enabling public access.
+This level of harm has to be weighed against the possible public benefit of improving management and on retaining a clear open area around the edge of the monument.
+Any proposed housing would have to be of high quality and design and of a limited number, restricted to the western part of the site.
 The impact of the development on any surviving buried archaeological resource would be permanent/irreversible.